-- Shot during the making of The Passion of the Christ, Francesco Cabras and Alberto Molinari’s modest but thoughtful documentary The Big Question has the likes of Mel Gibson, Jim Caviezel, and Monica Bellucci offering their views on God, religion, and the meaning of life.
+- The Big Question (2004) documentary review: Shot during the making of The Passion of the Christ, Francesco Cabras and Alberto Molinari’s unpretentious documentary features Mel Gibson, Jim Caviezel, Monica Bellucci, and others offering their views on God, religion, and the meaning of life.

-Sober documentary The Big Question has Mel Gibson, Jim Caviezel & other The Passion of the Christ talent discussing God & The Meaning of Life
+The Big Question movie review: Low-key documentary features The Passion talent discussing God + The Meaning of Life

 It’s unfortunate that The Big Question, a documentary about the “big questions” surrounding religious faith, was made before the December 2004 tsunami that killed more than 200,000 people around the Indian Ocean.
 Filmmakers Francesco Cabras and Alberto Molinari could then have asked one more pertinent question to their dozens of interviewees of different religions, nationalities, and social backgrounds while on the set of Mel Gibson’s The Passion of the Christ: